Osmosis definitions Flashcards | Channels for Pearson+

 Terms in this set (15)

-- OsmosisThe diffusion of water across a semipermeable membrane from low to high solute concentration.
+- OsmosisPassive diffusion of water across a semipermeable membrane driven by solute concentration differences.

-- Semipermeable membraneA barrier allowing certain small molecules to pass while blocking others like ions or large molecules.
+- Semipermeable membraneA barrier that allows certain substances to pass while blocking others, crucial for osmosis.

-- SolventA substance, typically water, that dissolves solutes and moves across membranes in osmosis.
+- SolventA substance, typically water in biology, that dissolves solutes, facilitating osmosis.

-- SoluteParticles dissolved in a solvent, affecting the direction of osmosis based on concentration.

-- Concentration gradientThe difference in solute concentration across a membrane, driving osmosis.

-- Osmotic pressureThe force required to stop solvent flow through a semipermeable membrane.

-- TonicityThe relative concentration of solutes in solutions, determining solvent flow direction.
+- TonicityRelative concentration of solutes in solutions, affecting water movement across membranes.

-- Hypotonic solutionA solution with lower solute concentration and osmotic pressure compared to another.
+- HypotonicSolution with lower solute concentration, causing water to flow into cells, potentially swelling them.

-- Isotonic solutionA solution with equal solute concentration and osmotic pressure as another.
+- IsotonicSolution with equal solute concentration, maintaining cell size as water enters and exits equally.

-- Hypertonic solutionA solution with higher solute concentration and osmotic pressure compared to another.
+- HypertonicSolution with higher solute concentration, drawing water out of cells, leading to shrinkage.

-- EquilibriumThe state where solute concentrations are equal on both sides of a membrane, halting net solvent flow.
+- Turgor pressurePressure exerted by water inside the cell against the cell wall, crucial for plant rigidity.

-- HemolysisThe swelling and bursting of a cell due to excessive water intake in a hypotonic environment.
+- Cell lysisBursting of a cell due to excessive water intake in hypotonic environments, common in animal cells.

-- CrenationThe shrinking and dehydration of a cell due to water loss in a hypertonic environment.
+- DehydrationLoss of water from cells in hypertonic environments, causing shrinkage and potential cell death.

-- Intravenous solutionsFluids administered into veins, which must be isotonic to bodily fluids to prevent cell damage.
+- Biological membraneA semipermeable structure surrounding cells, regulating substance passage and facilitating osmosis.